NAGC Position Statements & White Papers

 Several Networks have award programs to highlight people and or programs that advance the mission of the Network.
 These awards provide an opportunity for the winners to become part of the Network community and for their work to be noticed by colleagues.

-E. Paul Torrance Creativity Award – awards people or organizations who have expanded knowledge of or opportunities for creativity, especially among gifted children.
-Members of the Creativity Network select nominees and winners.
+The E. Paul Torrance Creativity Award is presented to people or organizations who have expanded knowledge of or opportunities for creativity, especially among gifted children.

-Curriculum Award – the Curriculum Studies Network recognizes high-quality curriculum with appropriate challenge for gifted students.
+The Curriculum Studies Network recognizes high-quality curriculum with appropriate challenge for gifted students with the Curriculum Award.

-Global Awareness Annemarie Roeper Award – recognizes an individual and group that continues the work of Annemarie Roeper.
+The Global Awareness Annemarie Roeper Award recognizes an individual and group that continues the work of Annemarie Roeper.
+Deadline to come.

-Professional Development Award – The Professional Development Network provides an opportunity for outstanding professional development on gifted education at any level – Prek-12 and higher education.
+Professional Development Award provides an opportunity for outstanding professional development on gifted education at any level – Prek-12 and higher education.

 Dissertation Award Competition – for those who have defended his or her dissertation related to gifted students during the current year and

 Graduate Student Research Gala – provides graduate students the opportunity to receive valuable feedback on their research in gifted education.

 The Network's Gifted AND_____ Award recognizes 1-2 individuals who have contributed to the mission of Special Populations, advanced the recognition of the talents and abilities of special populations, and have had an impact among gifted children from special populations.
 Nominations open April 15.
 The Deadline to submit is September 1, 2017 at 5:00 PM.

 Dr. Martin D. Jenkins Scholar Award is named in honor of Dr. Jenkins, father of reasearch on gifted Blacks, and is designed to honor the achievments of highly gifted Black students who excel academically.
 Nominations open April 15, 2017.
 The deadline to submit nominations is Friday, September 1, 5:00 PM.